robbiebeast005/discord-bot/README.md

 This is a very basic guild to make your first discord bot.

 ## Install discord.py
 First of all, you need to install de discord library.
-With python3, you can install the liberty by pasting the following pip command:
+With python3, you can install the library by pasting the following pip command:
 ```
 pip install discord.py
 ```
+## Setting up